ddashwood/Salus/README.md

 # Salus
-## Guarantee eventual consistency using Entity Framework in Microservices
+## Helps achieve eventual consistency using Entity Framework in Microservices

-Named after the Roman goddess of safety and well-being, Salus ensures the safety and well-being of your data in your Microservices-based system.
+Named after the Roman goddess of safety and well-being, Salus aids with the safety and well-being of your data in your Microservices-based system.

 ### *Status*